“If plan A fails, remember there are 25 more letters.”

 Often you see websites without any social proofing altogether; comes as no surprise to see that they struggle when it comes to sales numbers.

-When your potential buyer is stuck in a dilemma if he/she wants to go for it or not; often an element which will tip the scales in your favour will be – social proofing.
-Social proofing essentially means giving your visitors a validation, an immense source of credibility which puts your brand in good stead.
+When your potential buyer is stuck in a dilemma if he/she wants to go for it or not; often an element that will tip the scales in your favor will be – social proofing.
+Social proofing essentially means giving your visitors validation, an immense source of credibility which puts your brand in good stead.

-Social proofing elements like product reviews and customer testimonials do wonders behind the scenes, even if you might not see it on the eyes.
-Potential buyers are often swayed with a product if it has loads and loads of positive product reviews.
+Social proofing elements like product reviews and customer testimonials do wonders behind the scenes, even if you might not see it in the eyes.
+Potential buyers are often swayed by a product if it has loads and loads of positive product reviews.

 However, there are other kinds of ways to flush in social proofing elements as well.
 One of the most prominent ways is to add the image of a person along with the quote.
 It will make your brand more approachable in ways more than one.